Bencosterton/BCAN-AoIP/README.md

 ![image](https://user-images.githubusercontent.com/21957617/206717972-94a0e5f4-df21-4798-85d8-a3a9f745b81a.png)

 BCAN is an ongoing project.
-The need to send audio over a private network, between different OS, without using existing Dante or Ravenna network arose, so this is a working solution
+The need to send audio over a private network, between different OS, without using existing Dante or Ravenna network arose, so this is a working solution.
 Welcome to BCAN

 # To Do